 The schema ‘ART8_GES’ is to be used for reporting on the assessment of current environmental status, and on the pressures and impacts, under Articles 8(1a) and (1b).
 The schema accommodates the requirements of the new Decision for assessing the extent to which GES has been achieved.
 This includes the specific elements assessed for the features covered by the GES determination, together with their threshold values (where needed and available) and, where needed as part of the GES determination, the proportion of the assessment area (MRU) over which the threshold values are to be achieved.
 The rest of the schema accommodates the outputs from the assessment for each Descriptor in relation to the GES determination under Article 9(1).

 According to the draft MSFD Article 8 guidance, different levels of integration across criteria and elements, depending on the Descriptor being assessed, are needed to express the extent to which GES has been achieved in accordance with the new Decision.
 All these levels comprise the parameters and criteria levels, while the descriptor level is addressed differently across the mentioned guidance.
-The present schema will allow the possibility of reporting the results at the appropriate level of integration.
+The present schema allows the possibility of reporting the results at the appropriate level of integration.
 Where integration rules are not yet available at EU or regional level, the Member State can report the national approaches used to determine the extent to which GES has been achieved.

 The schema includes fields to cover the following topics: